autowarefoundation/autoware/ros/src/computing/perception/detection/object_filter/packages/roi_object_filter/README.md

 ## Usage example

 1. Launch a ground filter algorithm from the `Points Preprocessor` section in the **Sensing** tab. (adjust the parameters to your vehicle setup).
-1. Launch a Lidar Detector from the Computing tab (this should be publishing by default `/detection/lidar_detector/objects`).
+1. Launch a Lidar Detector from the Computing tab or fusion.
 1. Launch NDT localization with the Map and VectorMap being published.
 1. Launch `wayarea2grid` from the Semantics package in the  *Computing*** tab.
 1. Launch this node.